Redocly/redocly-cli/docs/guides/migrate-from-spectral.md

 ### Configurable and extensible rules

 If the built-in rules don't meet your requirements, don't worry!
 Redocly allows you to build any rule to meet your needs, using [configurable rules](../rules/configurable-rules.md).
-Declare which elements of the OpenAPI description should comply with the rule, and then define the criteria that it should be checked against.
+Declare which elements of the OpenAPI definition should comply with the rule, and then define the criteria that it should be checked against.

 Build up the rulesets that work for your organization's API standards.
 These can be:
  - using existing Redocly rulesets